-As proof, the new mission letters of the deputy mayors and their portfolios: from the first deputy of the City of Brussels, who is responsible for the "climate" in all these dimensions and who ensures its integration into all municipal delegations, or of the deputy Mayor to the City of Nantes, in charge of resilience and foresight but also Vice-President of the metropolis in charge of the climate, energy and food transition, agriculture, economic changes ...
+For evidence of this, look no further than the new mission letters of the deputy mayors and their portfolios: from the first deputy of the City of Brussels, who is responsible for "climate" in all these dimensions and who ensures its integration into all municipal delegations, or of the deputy Mayor to the City of Nantes, in charge of resilience and foresight while also taking on the role of Vice-President of the metropolis in charge of the climate, energy and food transition, agriculture, economic changes ...
 Gone are the days when the Vice-Presidents for Energy were only in charge of renovating public buildings!

 Energy Cities remains steadfast in its objective of accelerating the energy transition with people at the centre.
-This Impact Report highlights just a few of the many projects that are building the tools and knowledge our network is creating together so that every city can find the right path for them and their citizens.
+This Impact Report highlights just a few of the many projects that are building the tools and knowledge our network is creating with the purpose of helping each city find the right path of itself and its citizens.

 It also highlights how the experiences of our member cities are being fed directly into the EU decision-making process to create the right conditions for cities to thrive.
+HIGHLIGHTS

+OF

+ENERGY

+CITIES

+ACTIVITIES

+DURING

+THE YEAR